"Remember, I am with you always to the end of the age" (Mt 28:20)

 *

-No one can imagine, it's happening
+o one can imagine, it's happening

-But contemplate being George.
-Who is he?
+But contemplate you are George.
+Who's he?

 The child, a mother's love once had smothered